Man in Custody After Suspicious Vehicle Report at Supreme Court

-U.S. Capitol Police pulled a man from a smoke-filled SUV after investigating a suspicious vehicle parked outside the Supreme Court building Tuesday morning, a day after the court reconvened for a new session.
+U.S. Capitol Police pulled a man from a smoke-filled SUV after investigating a suspicious vehicle parked outside the Supreme Court on Tuesday, a day after the court reconvened for a new session.

+"Everyone is safe," U.S. Capitol Police said.
+No weapons were found in the SUV.

-About 9:30 a.m. a man pulled up in front of the Supreme Court and refused to talk to officers, Capitol Police said.
+About 9:30 a.m.
+Melvin parked illegally a Chevrolet Tahoe in front of the Supreme Court and refused to talk to officers, Capitol Police Deputy Chief Jason Bell said.

 U.S. & World